 *Coral Reef Nature Reserve – 35 NIS

-To make your life easier with the transportation, purchase a Rav-Kav transportation card at the Ben Gurion Airport or in one of the main bus stations.
+To make your life easier with transportation, purchase a Rav-Kav transportation card at the Ben Gurion Airport or in one of the main bus stations.
 Read my Full Guide to Public Transportation in Israel.

 Keep in mind that there is no public transportation during Shabbat (Friday evening to Saturday evening) and Jewish holidays, so make sure that you don’t plan to ride a bus on a day there isn’t transportation.